Wellington’s king of pizza: Tommy Millions

 Returning home to Wellington and sitting behind the desk of his first corporate role, Tom still couldn’t stop thinking about pizza, so he quit his day job and went to talk to well-known Italian restauranteurs Leonardo and Lorenzo Bresolin.
 Tom spent some timing working at Scopa, their popular Italian eatery on Cuba Street, to give him an understanding of what it took to make pizza professionally.

 On 4 July, 2012, American Independence Day, Tom opened his first Tommy Millions on Courtenay Place in a converted heritage Edwardian building and the former Courtenay Place men’s toilets.
-Since then he’s opened stores on Featherston Street and at Press Hall on Willis Street, but the ethos has remained the same: large pieces of pizza by the slice to takeaway, affordably priced and using local ingredients.
+Since then he’s opened a second store on Featherston Street, but the ethos has remained the same: large pieces of pizza by the slice to takeaway, affordably priced and using local ingredients.

 I had got myself a slice knowing practically nothing about it.
 Instantly I was transported – it took me straight to the place where I ate my first New York slice